kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 To verify the app is working, cd into the `ihp-with-elm` folder and run `./start`.

-**Then go over to [part 2](blog/passing-flags-from-ihp-to-elm) if you are interested in how you can send initial data from IHP and directly to Elm by writing as little JavaScript as possible.**
+- **Read on to [part 2](blog/passing-flags-from-ihp-to-elm)** if you are interested in how you can send initial data from IHP and directly to Elm by writing as little JavaScript as possible.

+## Archived deprecated content

 **NOTE:** This part of the series was formerly longer, but IHP has added official support for initializing Elm that is pretty much identical to part 1 of this series. 😀 I have archived the former content of this part into [this gist](https://gist.github.com/kodeFant/919f032de75c5bad40aa709183754a74).
-The gist can be useful if you want to implement Elm in an existing project.
+The gist can be useful if you want to implement Elm into an existing project.

 The only thing to note is that it doesn't remove dependencies you might not use like for example **jQuery**.